 The rooms are all air-conditioning and do have balconies to check out the view.
 I was lucky to have a sea view but more importantly it was the bed which made this fourteen-night stay a special one.
 It was so comfortable and with the air conditioning unit on I managed to get a decent night’s sleep every evening.
 The washrooms were clean and the cleaners were always on hand to make sure I wasn’t staying in a dirty room every day.

-There are three restaurants located in this hotel.
+There are three restaurants located in the RIU Karamboa.
 The main one is Santiago where a huge breakfast buffet is provided and there is so much on offer from Full English breakfasts to Continental breakfasts as well as a variety of fruits, yoghurts and pancakes.
 The restaurant also provides lunch and dinner buffets and to be honest, as there is a huge range of food to choose from, I wasn’t bored at all.
 Somedays I had a meat day, a healthy day, a vegetarian day and sometimes a junk food day.
 The other restaurants in the resort was great as well but did have to pay a small fee which I didn’t mind.
 There was the Las Dunas African restaurant one evening where I had a range of food from Cape Verde and other local African countries to be had.
 My favourite evening which I had to do twice (for a small fee) was the Barlovento Cape Verdean restaurant (which this one does need a reservation) where the food on the mainly foods from the sea but also had a varieties of other meat and vegetarian food as well.
 The service provided and the way the food was cooked was fantastic and I tip my hats to the guys in this restaurant.